segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 ### Identity Verification

 Intercom's *identity verification* helps to make sure that conversations between you and your users are kept private and that one user can't impersonate another.
-Segment supports identity verification through our `analytics.js` web library and our `iOS` and `Android` mobile sources.
+Segment supports identity verification through the `analytics.js` web library and the `iOS` and `Android` mobile sources.

 For mobile apps, before enabling identity verification, read Intercom's docs on identity verification for [iOS](https://developers.intercom.com/docs/ios-identity-verification) and [Android](https://developers.intercom.com/docs/android-identity-verification).

-If you want to enable Intercom [identity verification](https://docs.intercom.com/configure-intercom-for-your-product-or-site/staying-secure/enable-identity-verification-on-your-web-product) for `analytics.js` or our bundled mobile SDKs, you can pass in the `user_hash` variable inside the integrations object.
+If you want to enable Intercom [identity verification](https://docs.intercom.com/configure-intercom-for-your-product-or-site/staying-secure/enable-identity-verification-on-your-web-product) for `analytics.js` or bundled mobile SDKs, you can pass in the `user_hash` variable inside the integrations object.

 The `user_hash` should be a SHA256 hash of your Intercom API secret and the `userId`.
 The hash is not based on the email, it's based on the `userId`.
 Here's an example rendering an identify call with identity verification: